SumoLogic/sumologic-documentation/docs/integrations/app-development/opentelemetry/jmx-opentelemetry.md

 Below is the input required:

 - **JMX Endpoint**.
-Enter the value in `host:port` form which will be used to construct the Service URL, the Metric Gatherer's JMX client should use (default: `localhost:11099`).
+Enter the value in `host:port` form which will be used to construct the Service URL, the Metric Gatherer's JMX client should use.
-- **Jar File Path**.
+- **JMX Gatherer file path**.
 Enter the path to the OpenTelemetry JMX Metric Gatherer file configured in the prerequisites section.
+- **Enable password authentication**.
+Toggle this if you are using password based jmx authentication.
-- **UserName**.
+- **Username**.
 Username for JMX authentication, if applicable.
 - **Password**.
 Password for JMX authentication, if applicable.

 Click on the **Download YAML File** button to get the yaml file.